What Does a Concierge Do in an Apartment Building?

 What is a Concierge Service in Apartment Buildings?

-To put it simply, a concierge makes life easier for residents by acting as a receptionist, representative of the landlord, caretaker, and even something like a personal assistant.
+To put it simply, a concierge makes life easier for residents by acting as a receptionist, representative of the landlord and caretaker.
 From signing for mail to helping with luggage, and from coordinating maintenance staff to keeping residents updated about plans and new services, a concierge can make a world of difference to your life in an apartment building.

 What does a concierge do in an apartment building in the UK?
 Read on and find out about the duties and responsibilities of a concierge.